Kofi Annan: Non-profit organisations

-Kofi Annan played a pivotal role in getting a WHO resolution on halving the burden of snakebite in late 2020's.
+Annan played a pivotal role in getting a WHO resolution passed that focused on on halving the burden of snakebite by the late 2020s.

 Memoir

 On 4 September 2012, Annan with Nader Mousavizadeh wrote a memoir, Interventions: A Life in War and Peace.
 Published by Penguin Press, the book has been described as a "personal biography of global statecraft".

 Personal life

 In 1965, Annan married Titi Alakija, a Nigerian woman from an aristocratic family.
 Several years later, they had a daughter, Ama, and a son, Kojo.
 The couple separated in the late 1970s, and divorced in 1983.

 In 1984, Annan married Nane Lagergren, a Swedish lawyer at the UN and a maternal half-niece of diplomat Raoul Wallenberg.
 She has a daughter, Nina, from a previous marriage.
+Nane donated his Nobel Prize medal and diploma to the office of the United Nations in Geneva as she wished to continue his legacy of inspiring future generations.

 Annan was fluent in English, French, Akan, and some Kru languages as well as other African languages.

 In 2002, Annan was enstooled by Otumfuo Nana Osei Tutu II, the Asantehene of Asanteman, as the Busumuru of the Ashanti people - a Ghanaian chief.
 He was the first person to hold this title.